cosmosgame/save-the-world/content/growing-up/practical-spiral-dynamics/gifts.md

 ## Turqoise

-At this stage we will regain the freedoms that we lost when we lost Purple:
+At this stage we will regain the freedoms that we lost when we lost Purple.
+We forget how much more freedom we had then.
+We could go where we wanted.
+We didn't have to obey a boss, and we could form whatever groups we wanted.

-* Freedom to move
-* Freedom to disobey
-* Freedom to cr
 The gift of this stage is that after we find ourselves we then find each other.
 On our own it is so easy to stay in the trance of helplessness and hopelessness.
 As a group we will awaken to hope.
 This stage brings us all the way back home to where we started.
 With a deep, profound reverence for the land we walk on.
 And a celebration of community.
 And it will be so much fun!
 There will be dancing and music, delight and spectacle.
 And while having that fun we will become bad-asses once more who change the world one community at a time.

 ### Gifts